Seraphin-/ctf/irisctf2023/mokerview.md

 ```
 These routes allow one to create a new moker.
 There's content injection here combined with /view because the name of the moker is not filtered at all, but not anything I figured you couldn't do with `/view`.

 (This route was added after finishing the challenge for fun to let people add their own images for fun.
-This was a mistake because it opened up more unintended solutions that were limited by the length of MOKERS.
+This was a mistake because it opened up more unintended solutions that were limited by the length of MOKERS, meaning later solvers might be stuck with their solutions.
 I should have either removed the limit or not included the route.)

 ```